jccsvq/mesomath/README.md

 ## `mesolib.py`

 This is a rather obsolete module, as its functionality has been moved to the methods of the `BabN` class.
 It can be safely ignored and will likely be removed in the future.
 In any case, please refer to the `test-mesolib.py` script.

+## `npvs.py`

+This module defines the generic class `Npvs` for handling measurements in various units within a system.
+It is built using length measurements in the imperial system of units, from inches to leagues, as an example.
+This class is inherited by the MesoM class which adapts it to Mesopotamian metrological use.
+The MesoM class, in turn, is inherited by:

+*  class `Blen`: Babylonian length system (susi kus ninda us danna)
+*  class `Bsur`: Babylonian surface system (se gin sar gan)
+*  class `Bvol`: Babylonian volume system  (se gin sar gan)
+*  class `Bcap`: Babylonian capacity system  (se gin sila ban bariga gur)
+*  class `Bwei`: Babylonian weight system (se gin mana gu)
+*  class `BsyG`: Babylonian System G (iku ese bur bur_u sar sar_u sar_gal)
+*  class `BsyS`: Babylonian System S (dis u ges gesu sar sar_u sar_gal)

+Please, read the [tutorial](tutorial.html) to see how to use all these classes.

 ##  `createDB.py`